Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 What we check for:

-Your destination site has the same Jira products as your source site, even if you won’t be migrating data from the other products.
+Your destination site should have the same Jira products as your source site, even if you won’t be migrating data from the other products.
 This will reduce the chance of your migration failing.
 If there’s a product you don’t want to use after migrating, set up a free trial for that product, then deactivate the trial after your migration is complete.

 Projects don’t already exist on your destination site.
 All projects on your destination site must have unique names and project keys after migration.
 This includes the history of any changed or old project keys.
 If duplicate projects are found, you’ll need to change the project name or key on your source site, delete the duplicate projects on your destination site, or remove the affected projects from your migration.